dash-design/CART-253/topics/assignments/mod-jam/README.md

 This project uses [p5.js](https://p5js.org).

-Original code by Pippin Barr, modified by Ellie "DASH" Desjardins
+Original code, titled Frogfrogfrog, by Pippin Barr modified by Ellie "DASH" Desjardins

 Some code for the score system and the start and end screen was inspired and taken from p5js.org examples page, specificaly the [Circle Clicker game](https://p5js.org/examples/games-circle-clicker/) and the [Snake game](https://p5js.org/examples/games-snake/).